obi-sammy/uni-connect-app/README.md

 ## Usage

-- Visit the deployed app at [https://uni-connect-app.com/](https://dull-jade-clam-sock.cyclic.app )
+- Visit the deployed app at [Link to Uni-connect](https://dull-jade-clam-sock.cyclic.app) )
 - Register a new account or log in with existing credentials.
 - Create and customize your profile.